Construction workers among first PTSB borrowers off payment breaks

 “The reopening of the economy, recent declines in unemployment data, the resilience of the housing market and a Government stimulus programme now in place, shows more encouraging indicators than previously anticipated,” PTSB said.

-However, Mr Crowley said that the bank continues to look at “all options” for these loans, even though the international market for problem loan sales has dried up in recent months.
+However, Mr Crowley said that the bank is continuing to look at “all options” for these loans, even though the international market for problem loan sales has dried up in recent months.

-Mr Crowley said the bank has no plans to sell soured loans stemming from the Covid-19.
-He said the “vast majority” have never had problems before and that any talk of potential sales was “a number of years away”.
+Mr Crowley said the bank had no plans to sell soured loans stemming from the Covid-19 crisis.
+He said the “vast majority” never had problems previously and that any talk of potential sales was “a number of years away”.

 The bank’s capital reserves, measured as common equity Tier 1 capital (CET1), fell to 13.9 per cent from 15 per cent over the course of the first six months of the year, driven by the interim loss and the bank having to set aside more capital against loans subject to payment breaks.
 Still, the loans continued to be classified as performing assets during the period.